faceleg/pagesofinterest.net/_posts/2024-07-20-technology-managers-achilles-heel.md

 ## Principle of simplicity

-{% picture jpt-webp "/images/technology-managers-achilles-heel-1.webp" --alt {{ The Technology Manager's Achilles Heel }} --picture class="post-inline-image-right" %}
+{% picture post-inline "/images/technology-managers-achilles-heel-1.webp" --alt {{ The Technology Manager's Achilles Heel }} --picture class="post-inline-image-right" %}

 Communication is hard and large organisations are complicated.
 Keep your communication simple, to the point, and unambiguous.